beatthat/unity-npm-utils/README.md

 #### Your unity project needs a package.json

+The next few sections below will take you through the process of installing an package to a Unity project via npm.
+If you prefer video tutorials, this [video](https://youtu.be/Uss_yOiLNw8) goes through more or less the same process.

 First things first: we're using npm here, so your unity project needs a package.json.
 If you don't yet have a package.json in your unity project, you can use npm init

 `cd [your unity project root] && npm init`